jackmcc08/oyster_card_stu_jack/README.md

 - [x] `#journeys` should return a list of all previous journeys without exposing the internal array to external modification
 - [x] remove redundant code from OysterCard class

-Done #

-16. Calculating the fare between zones
-- [ ] Write up a plan for how you will interact with your code and manually test in IRB.
-- [ ] Write tests that cover different scenarios (same zone, different zones)
-- [ ] Make the tests pass
-- [ ] Consider whether some methods should be private
-- [ ] If appropriate, consider extracting some code into new methods to make the code easier to read
-- [ ] Implement a mechanism across your application to deduct the penalty fare from the balance if the user forgets to touch out

 journey.start_journey(entry_station)